In this tutorial we look at recent IELTS Speaking questions, which appear in the IELTS test (as reported by students).

 I recently bought online some bluetooth headphones, with noise cancelling technology (details!).
 They made such a positive change to my life!
-It was an impulse purchase, I saw it and thought I had to have it.
-I convinced myself I needed these so that I can use them for work, and watching films while travelling, especially on the plane, because (a simple word to expand answers) I usually stay awake during the whole flight.
+It was an impulse purchase; I saw them and thought I had to have them.
+I convinced myself I needed these so that I can use them for work and watch films while travelling, especially on the plane, because (a simple word to expand answers) I usually stay awake during the whole flight.
 I was saving up but then I saw a special offer.
-I bought them online, it wasn’t easy, I bought them from an Amazon warehouse deal. (mini story) There was some huge complications regarding the delivery address…..
-Quite a mix up, but eventually I got them.
+I bought them online, it wasn’t easy, I bought them from an Amazon warehouse deal.
+There were some huge complications regarding the delivery address… Quite a mix up, but eventually I got them (mini story).
 I’m quite pleased with this purchase and I feel it was a good decision.
 I’ve used the headphones a lot, I think they will last a long time.

 – What would you do if you bought something disappointing from the internet?

 First I would contact customer service to find out the procedure for returning an item, then I’d evaluate if it is worthwhile (mini story).
-I once bought a phone from a Chinese website, it turned out terrible, but it cost me half of the purchase price to return it, so I didn’t bother.
+I once bought a phone from a Chinese website, it turned out to be a wrong decision, but it cost me half of the purchase price to return it, so I didn’t bother (mini story).
 They were quite sneaky because they insisted I pay for registered or recorded express mail, which was considerably more expensive.
 There doesn’t seem to be a good law internationally to regulate this.
 In the end I think I just sold it to a friend.

 – Why is online shopping so popular these days?

-It’s so popular because it’s convenient, and possibly even exciting.
-I must admit I love receiving packages though the post.
+In my opinion, it’s so popular because it’s convenient thanks to the internet, and possibly even exciting.
+I must admit I love receiving packages through the post.
 I think they are like small presents, and plus sometimes you don’t know what’s inside (mini story).
 It feels like the perfect holiday!
-For instance, I am always buying small stuff from ebay, from water crystals, to magnets, to pencils for when I write notes, cheap random stuff (details!), but it’s fun getting the packages a few weeks later.
+For instance, I am always buying small stuff from eBay and other internet sites, from water crystals, to magnets, to pencils for when I write notes, cheap random stuff (details!), but it’s fun getting the packages a few weeks later.
 Usually the delivery time is around three weeks, because public transport can be slow, so I often forget what I bought, and then I open the package, and it’s like tiny taste of Christmas.
 (Get back on topic!)
 But going back to the question, I think online shopping is popular because of the cost savings, the speed of modern delivery when you don’t have enough time, the huge range you have online, and the assurance you get a good deal.
 Nowadays you can price compare almost everything and write a review afterwards.